ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 {% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/curiosity_with_extrinsic_reward.png" caption="Average reward in Unity maze with combined extrinsic and intrinsic reward.
 (Source: original paper)" width="40%" %}

 The figure above shows the average extrinsic reward obtained by the agent in a Unity maze.
 Training with extrinsic reward only completely fails in this environment (the curve with "extrinsic only" label, which sits constantly at zero), while training with combined extrinsic and intrinsic reward enables the agent to reach the target position.

+### Tips

+In this section I will give some tips on the implementation.
+Feel free to skip this part if you are experienced in this field.

+#### Parallel Environment